 Portland isn’t shy about its love of beer — the city has nearly as many beer festivals as it does breweries.
 And with at least one beer festival every month, the city has thirst-quenching events year-round.
 Belly up to some of Beervana’s biggest annual suds celebrations.

-January Beer Festivals in Portland
+January Beer Festival in Portland

 NW Coffee Beer Invitational